alvarosoppelsa/AdvanceCpp/Engine/README.md

 In 'Editor Tools' you will find the Console that print usefull information and Performance Plots that print FPS and delta time.

-In Main Menu Bar, you can Close the program by doing File->Close and watch About window.
+In Main Menu Bar:
+- The GameEngine can be closed by doing File->Close
+- General Settings Hide/Show in View->GeneralSettings
+- About window.

 CAMERA CONTROLS
 ---------------